xlak/hapara-delete/README.md

 - Alphabetic
 - LTBEEF
 - Ingot
+- Swamp Launcher

 ### LanSchool
 By far the worst piece of monitoring software out of the bunch, it lets you control every device on the network if you download the teacher software.
 Runs using pNaCl for the Chrome extension.
 It lets teachers see your full screen on Windows.
-Has a keylogger that stores key presses in an encrypted format.
+Has a keylogger that stores key presses in a scrambled format.

 - Chaos
 - LTBEEF
 - Ingot
+- Swamp Launcher

 ### Lightspeed Relay